 None of it would have been possible if I was not willing to push beyond the very edges of my comfort zone, to live the life that I wanted, rather than the life that my fears would control.

-You gain confidence through the knowledge that that which scares you is that which will improve you; that beyond what you think you can do is what you will be happy you have done; that if you can manage and survive THIS small thing, you will surely be able to manage and defeat the NEXT small thing.
+You gain confidence through the knowledge that that which scares you is that which will improve you; that beyond what you think you can do is what you will be proud you have done; that if you can simply manage and survive this small thing, you will surely be able to manage and defeat the next small thing as well.

 So live beyond your edge, your capacity, your fears.